mohanmca/professional_certification/aws/2_1_aws_s3_anki.md

     * CSE-C (customer manged keys)
 * Object lock
   * WORM - Write once read many
-  * Object lock withou version is not possible
+  * Object lock without version is not possible
   * We can't disable once we enabled
   * RetentionMode and Governance Mode
   * Retention Period can be enabled